gnhen/File-Date-Edit/README.md

 # convertEXE.py

 ## Overview
 `convertEXE.py` is a Python utility designed to modify the creation and modification dates of files on a Windows system.
 This script allows users to specify a date and time for the file attributes, giving flexibility in managing file metadata.
 The tool also includes intelligent parsing for various time formats and automates time adjustments.
+I'd love to make a web version but I am not spending any money on it lol.

 ## Features
 - **Customizable Dates and Times:** Specify both creation and modification dates in user-friendly formats.